 Autocompletion's universal goal is to make entering an address quick and accurate.
 One way to do this is by using an autocomplete tool that has a geolocation feature.
 A geolocation feature will approximate the location of the user based on their IP address.

 The autocomplete tool will then suggest addresses that are close to the geographic location of that IP address.
-Suggesting addresses that are close to a user’s physical location can help a user choose the correct address more quickly.
-Using an autocomplete api that does not have a geolocation feature may require a user to type in more characters in order to find the correct address.
+Suggesting addresses that are close to a user's physical location can help them choose the correct address more quickly.
+Using an autocomplete API that doesn't have a geolocation feature may require a user to type in more characters in order to find the correct address.

 The more characters a user has to type, the longer the entry process will take.
-Additionally, there is a greater chance that the user will enter a typographical error.
+Additionally, there's a greater chance that the user will enter a typographical error.
 Using an autocomplete tool without a geolocation feature may therefore not be very useful.